jmigpin/editor/README.md

 - `FontRunes`: output the current font runes.
 - `XdgOpenDir`: calls `xdg-open` to open the row directory with the preferred external application (ex: a filemanager).
 - `LSProtoCloseAll`: closes all running lsp client/server connections.
 Next call will auto start again.
 Useful to stop a misbehaving server that is not responding.
-- `GoRename <new-name>`: calls `gorename` to rename the identifier under the text cursor.
+- `GoRename [-all] <new-name>`: Renames the identifier under the text cursor.
 Uses the row/active-row filename, and the cursor index as the "offset" argument.
 Reloads the calling row at the end if there are no errors.
+	- default: calls `gopls` (limited scope in renaming, but faster).
+	- `-all`: calls `gorename` to rename across packages (slower).
 - `GoDebug <command> [arguments]`: debugger utility for go programs (more at [commands:godebug](#commands-godebug))

 *Row name at the toolbar (usually the filename)*